Promote supply chain sustainability

 Whistle-blowing system

-For example, we continue to independently monitor the status of compliance of purchasing transactions with subcontracting law by using a checklist created together with the Procurement Division, Legal Department and Compliance Department.
-The checklist enables us to confirm whether subcontracting law applies, and, if so, whether there are any omissions in the documentation and statements that have to be compiled and stored.
-We also use e-learning platforms to conduct continuous seminars on subcontracting law and other regulations.
+For purchasing transactions, we continue to independently monitor the status of compliance with the subcontracting law using a checklist prepared together with the Procurement Division, Legal Department and Compliance Department.
+The checklist is used to check whether the subcontracting law applies and if so, whether there are any omissions in the documentation and statements that have to be prepared and stored.
+We also use e-learning platforms to regularly conduct seminars on subcontracting law and other regulations.
+These initiatives help promote information sharing within the Group, increase the knowledge of staff responsible for subcontracting transactions, and ensure a consistent level of understanding among them.

 Conflict minerals response